AlisonMessaoudi/poupees_anatole/wp-content/plugins/cookie-law-info/readme.txt

 - The plugin can be configured to have a CCPA 'Do Not Sell My Personal Information' control to the cookie notice.

+- Assists in compliance with CNIL - A french administrative regulatory body

 - Integrates seamlessly with Official Facebook Pixel, Smash Balloon Instagram Feed & Twitter Feed.